The shrimp plant Justicia brandegeana earned its well deserved name from its normally arching, bronze-coppery flowerheads.

 Soil and Transplanting

 Red Shrimp Plants grow best in well-draining potting soil.
 Repot yearly or give the plant new top soil each spring.
-To produce more plants, cut three-inch long cuttings from the tip of the stems.

-Plant Problems and Pest
+Shrimp Plant Justicia Brandegeana Problems and Pest

 - Pale leaves usually needs plant food.
 If hungry… feed plant slowly at first

-- Pale drab flowers lose coloring turning dull yellow, often means plant needs more light
+- Pale drab flowers lose coloring turning dull yellow, often means plant needs more light (likes full sun)

 - Flower bracts heads blacken, did flower heads get wet during watering or rain – Remove flower head

 - Leaves yellowing… sign of over-watering.
 If soil is dry, look for red spider mites on undersides of leaves.
-If found, treat with approved miticide (see read and follow label) spray, keep humidity up.
+If found, treat with approved miticide (see read and follow label) spray, keep the humidity up.

 Video on Pruning Shrimp Trees